PedroOthinus/Minor-JS-projects/README.md

 ## Blurry loading:

-A small project where I make a page loading counter who dynamically changes and alters the blurs applied on the page.
+A small project where I make a page loading counter who dynamically changes and alters the blur applied on the page.
 Meant as a way to learn basic DOM manipulation and dinamycally styling.
 Project idea from Brad Traversy "50 Projects In 50 Days - HTML, CSS & JavaScript" course.

 ## Expanding cards: